Chehalis Western Trail

-The Chehalis Western Trail is a rail trail in Washington.
+The Chehalis Western Trail is a rail trail in Thurston County, Washington, and is the longest shared-use path in the region.
 It occupies an abandoned railroad corridor that was once used by the historic Weyerhaeuser-owned Chehalis Western Railroad.
-It has been converted to a bicycle and walking trail and intersects with the 14.5 mi Yelm-Rainier-Tenino Trail and the 4.7 mi Karen Fraser Woodland Trail.
+The rail line was converted to a bicycle and walking trail and intersects with the 14.5 mi Yelm–Rainier–Tenino Trail and the 4.7 mi Karen Fraser Woodland Trail.